This week’s lengthy blog is Part 1 in a series of 3, that has been designed to:

 - Water consumption will have an affect on dry matter intake.

 - Dry matter intake is highly correlated with daily gain.

 - Cattle on a high forage diet produce enough saliva to fill the rumen each day.

 - Water is needed in milk production to feed your calves.
 Dairy producers have reported increases in milk production when cows have easy access to water.
 Typically two to five pounds of additional milk per cow, per day is observed.

 Marketing Your Product

-Direct marketing of 100% Grass-fed Meats is a profitable venture.
-However, it is very involved.
+Direct marketing of 100% Grass-fed Meats can be a profitable venture.
+However, it can be very involved.
 Here are a few food safety regulations that you need to be aware of.

 Meat Inspection is Not Voluntary.
 It is Mandatory for any meat product that is sold either at your farm, at a farmer’s market or to a retailer as an individual cut, to have a USDA processing plant number on your label.

 If your only selling halves or whole animals to a consumer, the inspection regulations are less restrictive, and finding a processer is somewhat less complicated.
 Establishments/Butcher shops operating under a "custom exempt" status, MUST provide a "not-for-sale" label on ALL CUTS processed for whole, half or quarter animal sales.